 - Honey: Created by bees in the Metro area, delivered by the pound monthly (ON BIKE).
 Beez Kneez keeps hives all over St. Paul, Minneapolis, and at farms in the surrounding area.
 Each month you’ll get one pound of a different variety

 - Peak-Season Fruit: Minnesota’s peak fruit season is chock full of delicious raspberries, strawberries, pears, and more but they are hard for us to procure on a large scale.
 So with this add-on option, you’ll get six special deliveries of local farm-fresh fruits as part of your share, in addition to the usual melons and apples all members will receive.
-This add-on is limited.
+This add-on is limited – sold out for 2020.

 Sorry, we do not offer add-ons without the purchase of a Full Season, Late Season, or Student Farm Share.
 It is at the core of our mission to support produce farmers, so we like to push the veggies!